jjhelmus/nmrglue/doc/source/tutorial.rst

     >>> uc1 = ng.pipe.make_uc(dic,data,dim=1)

 We now have unit conversion objects for both axes in the 2D spectrum.
-We can use these objects to determind the nearest point for a given unit:
+We can use these objects to determined the nearest point for a given unit:

     >>> uc0("100.0 ppm")
     1397